ujr/csutils/README.md

  - Utils/ListUtils.cs - some `List<T>` methods but for `IList<T>`
  - Utils/Reservoir.cs - reservoir sampling (*k* random items from an `IEnumerable`)
  - Utils/Shuffle.cs - shuffling an `IList<T>` (rearrange in random order)

+ - Json/JsonWriter.cs - simple API to write syntactically correct JSON
+ - Json/JsonReader.cs - a low-level reader for JSON data
+ - Json/JsonException.cs - used by JsonReader (but not by JsonWriter)